- Embedded Journal vs UFS Journal

 If HA mode is not an option, it is possible to run a master on the same node as a dedicated standby master.
 This second master exists only to write checkpoints, and will not serve client requests if the leading master dies.
 In this setup, both masters have similar memory requirements since they both need to hold all Alluxio metadata in memory.
 To start a dedicated standby master for writing periodic checkpoints, run

-Checkpointing on primary master
+Checkpointing on the leading master

 If HA mode is not an option, the following command can be used to manually trigger the checkpoint:

-./bin/alluxio fsadmin checkpoint
+$ ./bin/alluxio fsadmin journal checkpoint

 Similar to the